circify/circ/README.md

 This repository holds an in-progress rewrite of CirC.

-CirC is a *compiler infrastructure* which supports compilation from high-level (stateful, uniform) languages to (existentially quantified) circuits.
+CirC is a *compiler infrastructure* which supports compilation from high-level (stateful, uniform) languages to (state-free, non-uniform, existentially quantified) circuits.

+It's been used to compile {C, ZoKrates, Circom} to {SMT, R1CS}, but it probably also applies to any statically type high-level language and MPC/constant-time/ILP/FHE.

 ## Requirements